 Instead of cooking the chicken in a traditional tandoor oven, we pan-fried ours in a cast-iron skillet.
-Cool off with a side of cucumber spears and a salad of red onion, mint, and cilantro.
+Cool off with a side of cucumber spears and a salad of red onion, mint, and cilantro for a flavorful dinner.

 Make a few slashes in meat side of each thigh.
 In a 9-by-13-inch baking dish, combine chicken and marinade, turning to coat.
 Refrigerate at least 1 day and up to 2 days.